m2web/prayer_app/README.markdown

 TODOS:
 -Update the reading link in the prayer_pages/home view to reflect the current month via an instance variable from the helper.
 -Research about the parsing of an XML file for the display of a daily Westminster catechism Q and A in the prayer_pages/home view.
+-Within the views, reference the <%= stylesheet_link_tag "main" %> explicitly to reduce ambiguity within the asset pipeline?